bcgov/jpss-jade-ccm/docs/howto setup local runtime.md

     b) ./redeploy-mock-justin-app local
     c) ./redeploy-mock-splunk-app local

 4. Run the redeploy script for the program you which to have running locally.
-For example, for DEMS Adapter run :
+For example, these could be run:
 ./redeploy-ccm-dems-adapter local
+./redeploy-ccm-lookup-service local
+./redeploy-ccm-notification-service local
+./redeploy-ccm-splunk-adapter local
+./redeploy-ccm-justin-adapter local

+For the Mock services , run :
+./redeploy-mock-dems-app local
+./redeploy-mock-justin-app local
+./redeploy-mock-splunk-app local

+Please note these will ALL have to be run in a separate console window and using Bash.